-For more complex instruments, the Company uses proprietary valuation models.
+For more complex instruments, the Company uses proprietary valuation models, which are usually developed from recognised valuation models.
 Some or all of the significant inputs into these models may not be observable in the market, and are derived from market prices or rates or are estimated based on assumptions.
 Valuation models that employ significant unobservable inputs require a higher degree of management judgement and estimation in the determination of fair value.
 Management judgement and estimation are usually required for the selection of the appropriate valuation model to be used, determination of expected future cash flows on the financial instrument being valued, determination of the probability of counterparty default and prepayments, determination of expected volatilities and correlations and selection of appropriate discount rates.